Keith Park's Attic

 Crosley 124 "Playtime" (1931)

 BC.
 This is the only known variant of the Playtime clock radio that has an original windup clock!
 One winding gives up to twelve days of operation of a gorgeous clock in a beautiful cabinet retaining all the correct toning and highlights with the restoration, original grille cloth and perfect original clock face surrounded by stunning burled walnut.
 The radio plays very nicely and has an auxiliary input installed.
 Grandfather clock radio sales are few and far between and this is the first Playtime offered on the Radio Attic.
 Fully restored and warranted.
-66-1/2"H x 24"W x 10-1/2"D. $750.00.
+66-1/2"H x 24"W x 10-1/2"D. Was $750.00, now $650.00.
 (0100179)

 Sonora 70S (1931)